-In our previous blog posts we shared our expertise on how to write an effective resume for professionals from different industries.
+In our previous blog posts, we shared our expertise on how to write an effective resume for professionals from different industries.
 This article is from that series only this time we would like to address the profession that is becoming more and more popular nowadays.
-Actually this is not a profession even, it is rather the type of employment.
+Actually, this is not a profession even, it is rather the type of employment.
 Today we would like to talk about how to develop a resume for freelancers.
 More and more people choose to freelance as this type of employment has a lot of benefits and can help you save time for your family and friends as well as have a flexible work schedule.
 But what if you have an opportunity to work for a reputable company and you are required to provide a resume.
 Or you just decided to switch from being a freelancer to having a regular job so you need to compile a resume (CV) to apply for job openings.

 After you have done that it is important that you define where you are gonna apply for.
 Research the company you have chosen that would be your top priority and make sure you choose the most recent and relevant projects for your resume.
-Despite the temptation to develop a skills-oriented resume it is considered better if you stick to a reverse chronological order.
+Despite the temptation to develop a skills-oriented resume, it is considered better if you stick to reverse chronological order.
 The problem with skills-based CVs is that it doesn't give the opportunity for hiring authorities to differentiate your previous experiences.
 Besides, it makes it impossible for employers to see your progress if you stick to a skills-oriented CV.
 If you worked for large clients the names of which are quite recognizable make sure you make it visible.
 We believe it is reasonable to include 3-6 most recent freelance projects that you worked on.
-You may choose any job title you want; it is important that it related to what you actually did.
+You may choose any job title you want; it is important that is related to what you actually did.
 Remember that employers like numbers and facts.
 So if you've accomplished something that could be expressed in $ or % you are very welcome to do so.